MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab11_Azure.md

 ## Things to consider before you begin

-- Could we have used Dynamics 365 Universal Resource Scheduling instead of custom code?
 - Could we have used Power Automate instead of custom code?
 - Remember to continue working in your DEVELOPMENT environment.
 We'll move everything to production soon.